How to Watch Local TV Without Cable

 Picking an Antenna

-There are many antennas to choose from when canceling cable.
+There are many antennas to choose from when you want to watch local TV without cable.
 If you live in a major city, it’s likely that most broadcasts will come from one main direction, and you can purchase a simple directional antenna.

 However, if broadcasts come from multiple locations, you may want to select an omnidirectional antenna for best strength.

 Likewise, an indoor antenna will work just fine if you live in a larger city and are relatively close to broadcast towers.
 If you live in a rural area or want to receive more channels you may want to purchase an outdoor antenna.

 These larger, outdoor antennas do provide better reception, but they can also be more difficult to install so keep that in mind.
 Here are a few of the highest rated antennas on Amazon to watch local TV without cable – first indoor, then outdoor:

 There are many other antennas to choose from, here are the top ones on Amazon.

 Want to know how to get local channels without cable?
 Look no further than your computer.
 Using your computer is one of the best ways to watch local channels for free.
 You may not realize this but you can often get network shows right from your computer.

 To be fair, this won’t work for all channels.
 ABC, for example, will often not work as many of their shows are available on Hulu.
 CBS often works the same way, directing you to their CBS All Access platform.

 However, we have been able to watch some shows straight from their website.
 We’ve had more luck with NBC, which allows us to watch shows like Superstore or The Blacklist for free, 24 hours after airdate.